yeasy/easyOVS/README.md

 * Support OpenvSwitch version 1.4.6 ~ 1.11.0.
 * Support most popular Linux distributions, e.g., Ubuntu,Debian, CentOS and Fedora.
 * Format the output to make it clear and easy to compare.
-* Integrate the OpenStack information with the bridge port (In OpenStack environment).
+* Show the OpenStack information with the bridge port (In OpenStack environment).
 * Delete a flow with its id.
 * Smart command completion, try tab everywhere.
 * Support colorful output.